The housing recession doesn’t exist and will never exist.

 To prevent this, I wrote this article discussing how you can adapt your real estate lead generation strategy to a recession or a housing market downturn.

-Then, sellers will be abundant, but buyer prospects scarce.
+Then, sellers will be abundant, but buyer prospects will be scarce.

 So, in today’s article, I cover…